hollysouter/hollysouter.github.io/README.md

 ## Infographic 9/22
 This is an infographic created using Canva that shows Lehigh's enrollment data for the Class of 2025.
-It shows that for the freshman class in Fall of 2021 Arts and Sciences had the highest enrollemnt, followed by Engineering and Applied Sciences.
+It shows that for the freshman class in Fall of 2021 Arts and Sciences had the highest enrollment, followed by Engineering and Applied Sciences and Business.
+The data collected represents 1,519 total students in the class of 2025.
 This data is from the [Office of Institutional Research & Strategy Anslydid](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf).
 ![Lehigh's Class of 2025 Enrollment](https://github.com/hollysouter/hollysouter.github.io/blob/main/Lehigh's%20Class%20of%202026%20Enrollment.png?raw=true)